wuyichen24/system-design-interview/interview/Procedure.md

       - Performance
          - Which kind of performance level need to achieve?
 Minimal latency or long latency is acceptable.
       - User volume
          - How many users?
-How many daily active users (DAU)?
+How many Daily Active Users (DAU)?

 ## Step 2: Estimation